History of Cologne: Later Middle Ages

 Cologne effectively became a free city after 1288, and in 1475 it was formally made a free imperial city, a status that it held until annexed by France on May 28, 1796.
 The Archbishopric of Cologne was a state in its own right within the Holy Roman Empire, but the city was independent, and the archbishops were usually not allowed to enter it.
 Instead, they took up residence in Bonn and later in Brühl until they returned in 1821.
-From 1583 to 1761, all ruling archbishops came from the Wittelsbach dynasty.
-As powerful electors, the archbishops repeatedly challenged Cologne's free status during the 17th and 18th centuries, resulting in complicated legal affairs, which were handled by diplomatic means, usually to the advantage of the city.